 - A receiver must be inbounds to make a catch.
-He must re-establish with a body part down in the field of play if previously out of bounds.
-A player who has not re-established is a player out of bounds. - If any part of the foot touches a boundary line during a natural movement of toe/heel with no drag the foot is out of bounds. - It is an incomplete pass if a body part touches out of bounds at the same time another part touches inbounds. - It is an incomplete pass if a receiver's foot contacts the pylon before controlling the ball.
+Any body part touching the ground in bounds (hand, foot, knee, etc.) puts the player in bounds. - If any part of the foot touches out of bounds during a natural stepping motion with no drag or delay the foot is out of bounds. - It is an incomplete pass if a body part touches out of bounds at the same time another part touches inbounds. - It is an incomplete pass if a receiver's foot contacts the pylon before controlling the ball.
 An airborne receiver is out of bounds if he first touches the pylon before getting a body part down inbounds.